To be employable in IT, you need the following skills:

 - Meeting skills

 A lot of people think that for programmers, the only thing that is required is Tech Skills.
 Nothing could be further from the truth.
-HR departments nowadays lays a lot of emphasis on Soft skills.
+HR departments nowadays lay a lot of emphasis on Soft skills.
 For example: Do you have the right attitude?
 Are you having a positive mindset?
 Will you work efficiently in a team ? and so on.
-As a part of induction trainings in companies, many include these soft skills.
+As a part of induction training in companies, many include these soft skills.
 It’s your basic personality that will get you a good job, not just your library of tech skills.
 So, keep improving your soft skills.
 Have an attitude of a life-long learner and be humble.

 The faster you absorb all the above, the more progress you make.
 So, keep on getting trained, self or by others.
 There is a lot to learn and one lifetime seems to be short.
 However, give it the best shot that you got and grab the opportunities as they fly by you.
 Be honest and sincere and work towards solving problems.
 That is the reason why you get paid.
 And the bigger the problem that you solve, the more you will get paid.

 Wishing you all the best.
-May God Bless !
+May God Bless!